alexdevero/alex-devero-blog/__drafts__/draft--javascript-promises.md

 ## Introduction

 What are JavaScript promises?
 Promises are objects that represent some value.
-You don't know that value when you create a promise.
+You don't know that value when you create a Promise.
 You will get this value in the future when a promise is resolved or rejected.
-Code that follows the promise is not block by it.
+Code that follows the Promise is not block by it.
 This makes writing asynchronous code much easier and more manageable.

 Imagine you have an app.
 When you start this app it needs to fetch data from some API.
-The problem is that you don't know whn you will receive this data.
+The problem is that you don't know when you will receive this data.
 Sometimes, you get them quickly.
 Sometimes, it might take more time.
 How can you write your app in a way so it takes this uncertainty into account?

 One option could be checking the data in specific intervals.
 You would do this until you finally get the data you need.
 This is neither effective nor clean.
 Another option is to use a Promise.
 You can use a Promise to make that API call.
 When this Promises is settled, that is it is resolved or rejected, you can update your app.